itarato/pooce/README.md

 - typing pass to be keypress granular (no enter)
 - (!) apple system compatibility
 - (!) horizontal flip fix
+- morse plugin

 ## Troubleshooting

 ### Video is blocked

 Start a video call session with the default video first and then only with the fake device and make sure to allow both separately.

+Also make sure nothing uses the video stream before the first use after boot (eg browser restored state).

 ### Video device error